ritechoice23/ritechoice23/README.md

 ### 👋 Hey there!
-I'm Daramola Babatunde Ebenezer, a full-stack web developer and software engineer for more than a decade with vast experience in PHP, Laravel, JavaScript,React.js and Vue.js.
+I'm Daramola Babatunde Ebenezer, a full-stack web developer and software engineer with over a decade of experience in PHP, Laravel, JavaScript, and React.js.

 ## Currently
 - ⚡ Working as a full stack software engineer at [Landmark University](https://lmu.edu.ng/)
 - ⚡ Teaching people how to code [My YouTube Channel](https://www.youtube.com/@ritechoiceacademy)
 - 🌱 learning GoLang
-- ❓ Ask me about anything related to PHP, Laravel, JavaScript, React,js, MYSQL, PgSQL, and related technologies
+- ❓ Ask me about anything related to PHP, Laravel, JavaScript, React, JS, Node, MYSQL, PgSQL, and related technologies

 <br/>